socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 ### More Information

-* The [Known Uses](https://microservice-api-patterns.org/patterns/foundation/APIDescription#sec:APIDescription:KnownUses) section of the API description pattern lists many notations and tools.
+* The [Known Uses](https://microservice-api-patterns.org/patterns/foundation/APIDescription#sec:APIDescription:KnownUses) section of the API Description pattern lists many notations and tools.
 * [APIs.guru](APIs.guru) aims at creating "the most comprehensive, standards-compliant and up-to-date directory of machine-readable API definitions" [here](https://github.com/APIs-guru/openapi-directory).
 * The [Programmable Web](https://www.programmableweb.com/) also lists countless APIs and contract information (not all entries seem to be up to date).